LauraHexx/Videoflix_Frontend/README.md

    The application will be available at http://localhost:4200

 4. Backend:
-   Make your backend server is running: https://github.com/LauraHexx/Videoflix_Backend
+   Make sure backend server is running: https://github.com/LauraHexx/Videoflix_Backend